 How much time do we spend pursuing material wealth?
 How much energy do we put into acquiring new skills?
 Do we prioritize large purchases like real estate, or do we seek new experiences abroad?

 All of these questions usually crop up in our 20s, making them integral pathways to personal growth.
 Even if you can’t find an answer to all of them, delaying them is generally a bad idea.

 Once you become older and more tied down, you might not be able to invest as much time and energy into mastering a new subject or learning a new trade.

 3. Become fluent in at least one new language

-This makes learning a second language one of the most useful ways to further personal growth in your 20s.
+That’s why learning a second language is one of the most useful ways to further personal growth in your 20s.

 4. Learn how to be in a serious relationship

-Millennials and relationships, a tricky subject.
-In an era of dating apps and a general reluctance to commit, casual affairs are now almost as common as serious relationships.
+Millennials and their view of relationships are a tricky subject.
+In an era of dating apps and a general reluctance to commit, casual affairs are now almost more common than serious relationships.

 Most of us don’t spend our lives with our first love.
 All of us, nonetheless, remember the first time we experienced a relationship.
 These fond memories usually help us internalize the lessons we learned during our first meaningful connection.